- Tel: 858.663.9055

 |

-Optimal dilution of the ACE2 antibody should be determined by the researcher.
+Optimal dilution of the ACE2 Antibody for FACS should be determined by the researcher.

 E.coli-derived human ACE2 recombinant protein (Position: Q18-F805) was used as the immunogen for the ACE2 antibody.